USDC Lending Rates Compared

-Binance is a top exchange in the world by total trading volume, measuring over $700M at the time of writing.
+Binance is a top exchange in the world by total trading volume, measuring over $700M as of February 2020.
 Binance is headquartered in Malta and is known for listing hundreds of different coins for trading.
 Binance has recently faced some regulatory scrutiny from US regulators.
 It recently shut down service for all US customers, and launched a Binance US exchange.
-USDC has large number of trading pairs on the platform, though it has to compete with several other stablecoins listed there, as well.
+USDC has a large number of trading pairs on the platform, though it has to compete with several other stablecoins listed as well.

 USDC Trading Volume: ~$18M (February 2020)

 Number of USDC Trading Pairs: 31

 Other Stablecoins: Tether, Paxos, TrueUSD, Binance USD, Russian Ruble, Nigerian Naira, StableUSD

 Coinbase is one of the leading crypto exchanges in the US.
-It was started in 2014 and boasts daily volumes close to $125M on average.
-As one of the most recognized and used crypto exchanges in the US, it makes for an ideal launching pad for USDC.
-Coinbase has over $1billion in annual revenue and over 13 million users on its platform, making it a strong, strategic place to drive adoption of its new stablecoin.
-USDC is the only fiat-backed stablecoin on the platform.
+It was started in 2014 and is recognized as one most user-friendly exchanges in the US – making for an ideal launchpad for USDC.
+With over $1billion in annual revenue and over 13 million users on its platform, USDC is currently the only fiat-backed stablecoin on the platform.

 USDC Trading Volume: ~$19M (February 2020)